Coke’s pursuit of Costa Coffee began in Starbucks’ hometown

 - Seattle home prices have surpassed Los Angeles, New York and San Diego in the last four years

-Quincey, who’d been weighing an expansion into java since he took over last year, had spent the better part of a year studying the industry before zeroing in on Costa, a business that will give it instant heft in the coffee industry, with 3,800 stores in 32 countries and a foothold in China.
+Quincey, who had been weighing an expansion into java since he took over last year, had spent the better part of a year studying the industry before zeroing in on Costa.
+It’s a business that will give it instant heft in the coffee industry, with 3,800 stores in 32 countries and a foothold in China.

 Americans shouldn’t expect to see a Costa on every corner, however.

-Following Coca-Cola’s $5.1 billion purchase of the ubiquitous U.K. coffee chain, the it plans to target the fast-growing ready-to-drink coffee market in the U.S., rather than set up standalone shops like new rival Starbucks.
+Following Coca-Cola’s $5.1 billion purchase of the ubiquitous U.K. coffee chain, the company plans to target the fast-growing ready-to-drink coffee market in the U.S., rather than set up stand-alone shops like new rival Starbucks.

-“There are a lot of developed coffee shops here both in terms of physical outlets and in terms of ritual and habit,” Coke CEO Quincey said on a call with analysts on Friday.
+“There are a lot of developed coffee shops here, both in terms of physical outlets and in terms of ritual and habit,” Quincey said on a call with analysts on Friday.
 “I think the opportunity in the U.S. is more about increasing our ability to be a total beverage provider to the immediate consumption channels in all their different forms.”

-Expanding Coke’s ready-to-drink bottled coffee lineup has been on Quincey’s radar since he took over the soda giant in 2017.
+Expanding Coke’s ready-to-drink bottled-coffee lineup has been on Quincey’s radar since he took over the soda giant in 2017.
 With the Costa acquisition, Coke will aim its expanded products at the millions of vending machines and convenience stores that cover the U.S., especially as consumers turn away from the sugary sodas that they used to purchase from the very same locations.

 Like its rivals PepsiCo and Dr Pepper, Coke has been diversifying its portfolio of brands as consumption of soda continues to slide.
-That has included a push into java, like a partnership with Dunkin’ Donuts to create a line of ready-to-drink bottled coffees.
+That has included a push into coffee, like a partnership with Dunkin’ Donuts to create a line of ready-to-drink bottled coffees.

 Coffee consumption has been on the rise in the U.S., with consumers willing to pay up for premium drinks.
 And bottled coffees produce higher profit margins than some other beverages.
 The ready-to-drink category has exploded over the last five years, jumping nearly 90 percent to hit $3.6 billion in 2017.

 The decision to push into bottled coffee in the U.S. instead of physical coffeehouses comes at a time when Starbucks has faced slowing growth.
-The world’s largest coffee shop chain has been looking to China to drive its expansion, and after years of jokes about a Starbucks on every corner, it’s said it will close about 150 company-operated stores in densely penetrated U.S. markets next fiscal year.
+The world’s largest coffee-shop chain has been looking to China to drive its expansion.
+And after years of jokes about a Starbucks on every corner, it’s said it will close about 150 company-operated stores in densely penetrated U.S. markets next fiscal year.

 For Coke, the Costa deal may have resulted from past lessons learned.
 The Atlanta-based soda giant owned 17 percent of Keurig before it was taken private by JAB Holding in 2016.
 Coca-Cola’s partial ownership spurred talk that it might buy the brand outright.